treeverse/lakeFS/design/open/uncomitted-gc.md

 >**Note:** This step handles cases of objects that were uncommitted during previous GC run and are now deleted

 ##### Step 2.
 Analyze Data and Perform Cleanup for new entries (GC client)
-1. Read all objects on branch path up to the previous run's last read partition (can be done in parallel by 'partition') -> `Branch DF`
+1. Read all objects on branch path down to the previous run's last read partition (can be done in parallel by 'partition') -> `Branch DF`
 2. Subtract `lakeFS DF` from `Branch DF`
 3. Filter files newer than < TOKEN_EXPIRY_TIME > and special paths
 4. The remainder is a list of files which can be safely removed
-5. Finally, save the current run's `GC commit` the last read partition and newest commit id
+5. Finally, save the current run's `GC commit` the last read partition and newest commit id in a designated location on the branch path

 ## Limitations